JamesJiang97/MyLoginSys/README.md

 # MyLoginSystem
-A login system using tokens for authentication build upon Spring-boot and Vue3.
+A login system using JWT for authentication build upon Spring-boot and Vue3.

 ## Demo